 Over the last 40 years, new forms of motorized recreation - snowmobiles, personal watercraft, other off-highway vehicles - and nonmotorized vehicles, such as mountain bikes, have gained in popularity.
-For instance, there were roughly 7.6 million visitor days of motorized recreation on BLM lands during FY2003.
+For instance, there were roughly 8.6 million visitor days of motorized recreation on BLM lands during FY2004.
 This figure includes off-highway vehicle (OHV) use of all-terrain vehicles, dunebuggies, motorcycles, cars, trucks, and SUVs as well as recreation involving powerboats, personal watercraft, and snowmobiles.
+In 2004, OHV users accounted for between 11 and 12 million recreation visits to national forests and grasslands.
 These new forms intersect with the many popular traditional forms of recreation.
-These include water-based activities - fishing, canoeing, kayaking, rafting, etc. - and a variety of landbased pursuits - birdwatching, camping, hiking, hunting, horseback riding, rock climbing, skiing, etc. The use of motorized OHVs on federal lands and waters has been particularly contentious, and lawsuits have challenged OHV management.
+These include water-based activities - fishing, canoeing, kayaking, rafting, etc. - and a variety of land-based pursuits - birdwatching, camping, hiking, hunting, horseback riding, rock climbing, skiing, etc. The use of motorized OHVs on federal lands and waters has been particularly contentious, and lawsuits have challenged OHV management.
 OHV supporters argue that these vehicles provide outdoor recreation opportunities for the disabled, senior citizens, and others with mobility limitations; visitor access to hard-to-reach natural areas; economic benefits to communities serving riders; and, for snowmobiles, increased access to sites during the winter season.
 They believe technological advances do and will continue to limit noise and pollution.
 Critics of OHVs raise environmental concerns, including the potential for damage to land and water ecosystems and wildlife habitat; noise, air, and water pollution; and a diminished experience for recreationists seeking quiet and solitude.